McGill community members are eligible for a 10% discount toward memberships for the BIXI bike-share program for 2021. Click here for more information.

 Macdonald Campus self-serve bikes

 A small fleet of bicycles is available free to staff and students on the Macdonald campus, upon presentation of a valid McGill ID card.
 Bikes are available from 6am to 11pm, from April to October, and can be borrowed for up to three hours at a time.
-They are available at the Security Office in Laird Hall, Room 101.
-For more information about the program, please click on the following link: Self-Serve Bikes Service for Macdonald Campus.
+They are available at the Security Office in Laird Hall, room 101.
+For more information about the program, please click on the following link: Self-serve bikes for Macdonald Campus.
 Please note this service is cancelled until further notice due to the ongoing COVID-19 pandemic.

 Visit the BIXI website for more information